Anthony Scaramucci out as White House communications director

 "Gen. Kelly has the full authority to operate within the White House, and all staff will report to him," she said.
 When pressed further whether staffers including Jared Kushner, Ivanka Trump and Steve Bannon will all report to Kelly, Sanders said: "That includes everybody at the White House."

-Scaramucci, a colorful and controversial figure, was brought on during the latest in a long list of White House shake ups that have imbued the Trump presidency with a sense of chaos.
+Scaramucci, a colorful and controversial figure, was brought on during the latest in a long list of White House shake ups that have imbued the Trump presidency with a sense of disarray.
+At the time, Kushner and Ivanka Trump were said to support Scaramucci joining the White House, but a White House official told CNN on Monday that they supported his departure.

 RELATED: Anthony Scaramucci's absolutely bananas quotes to the New Yorker, ranked